Zweihand3r/VideoPlayerConcept/README.md

-Nothing new hear.
+Nothing new here.
 Just a simple video player that adds and plays local files.
 Also plays web files